alinex/node-validator/doc/howto.md

 ## CLI Usage

 As also possible in the API you may give a relative path which is resolved from the current directory (mostly the application base directory).
-And you may use glob patterns but you have to mask them so that they will be interpreted in the validator, not the shell.
+And you may use glob patterns in the shell.

 __Only check data structure:__